-BaseFEX doesn’t charge any to deposit or withdraw cryptocurrencies.
-However, while you are withdrawing BTC, the minimum network fee is applicable, which varies depending on the blockchain network load or traffic.
+BaseFEX doesn’t charge anything to deposit or withdraw cryptocurrencies.
+However, while you are withdrawing BTC or USDT, the minimum network fee is applicable, which varies depending on the blockchain network load or traffic.

-At the time of writing, BaseFEX doesn’t accept fiat-based payment methods like credit/debit cards, wire transfer, SEPA, etc. The only available payment option is to deposit Bitcoins for trading futures contracts.
+At the time of writing, BaseFEX doesn’t accept fiat-based payment methods like credit/debit cards, wire transfer, SEPA, etc. The only available payment option is to deposit Bitcoins or Tethers for trading futures contracts.

 Like most of the traditional cryptocurrency exchanges, BaseFEX also offers two-factor authentication (using Google Authenticator) to prevent user’s accounts from unauthorized access.
 Once 2FA is enabled, users will need to input their 2FA code followed by the 6-digit code sent via email to initialize withdrawals.

 Even though BaseFEX has social media profiles like Twitter and a dedicated group on Telegram, the best option to get quick support is by sending an email to [email protected].
 The exchange offers 24/7 support for its customers.